Dn-Sn22/RegimeLab/README.md

 ## Security

-- `DRY_RUN = True` — no real orders placed until manually enabled
-- `TRADING_MODE = testnet` — all execution on Binance Testnet
+- `TRADING_MODE = testnet` - execution stays on Binance Testnet
-- API keys stored in `.env`, never committed (`.gitignore`)
+- API keys are stored in `.env` and never committed
-- `.env.example` provided with placeholder values only
+- `.env.example` is provided with placeholder values only

 ---

 ## Contributing

 The project is moving toward open collaboration.
 If you're interested in:

-- Quantitative strategy development
+- quantitative strategy development
-- ML/AI signal enhancement
+- ML signal enhancement
-- Frontend or infrastructure
+- frontend or infrastructure

 Feel free to open an issue or reach out directly.